ReferenceType/StandardNetworkLibrary/SerializationBenchmarks.md

 |NetSerializer    |91 bytes       |4.1m  Msg/s |
 |Static Serializer |72 bytes       |9.46m Msg/s |

+Benchmarks and source coude can be found here: [Serialization Benchmarks](SerializedNetwork)

 - Binary and data contract serialisation is too slow and too large.
 - Json, considering its text based, shows more than expected performance.
 - MessagePack does not skip serialization of default properties, Hence the size is large.